About amanda gordon - counsellor

 If you feel ready to explore counselling, you are welcome to book a session.

-Sometimes the first step is simply giving yourself the space to pause and begin reflecting on what is happening in your life.
+You do not need to have the right words or a clear starting point.
+Sometimes the first step is simply giving yourself the space to pause, reflect, and begin making sense of what is happening in your life.

 St Francis of Assisi